Skip to content

 • I have created my GitHub account and enabled Two-Factor Authentication using Duo Mobile (or my preferred 2FA app).

-• My GitHub Student Benefits are active, and I have claimed Github Copilot access.
+• My GitHub Student Benefits are active or pending.

 • I have enabled the Format On Save and Autocomplete options in my CodePen account settings.

-• I have both Chrome (or another Chromium-based browser) and Firefox installed.
+• I have both Firefox and a Chromium-based browser installed.

 • I have installed VS Code.